-There shall be a board known as the Council on Aging Advisory Board consisting of nineeleven residents of the Town of Wellfleet appointed by the Board of Selectmen.
-Preference shall be given to applicants sixty years of age or older in order.
+There shall be a board known as the Council on Aging Advisory Board consisting of eleven residents of the Town of Wellfleet appointed by the Board of Selectmen.
 Appointments shall be for a term of three years except that initial appointments shall be for shorter terms to insure that the terms of one-third of the Board members expire each year thereafter.